Shilajit for Liver & Kidney Health — What Research Says

 Active liver/kidney disease Do not use Seek medical care

-Drink at least 2.5 to 3 liters of water daily when using shilajit.
-Hydration supports both liver filtration and kidney excretion.
-Do not use shilajit as a quick-fix detox or "cleanse."
-Regular, modest use alongside good lifestyle habits is the right frame.
+5 to 3 liters of water daily when using shilajit. " Regular.
+Modest use alongside good lifestyle habits is the right frame.

 Warning Signs & When to Stop